Dates: 13- 24 October 2020 (Perth) | 29 – 31 October 2020 (Broome)

 Sound Designer: Ella Portwine

 The boom went bust, and now Jono’s in a desert mine site’s donga, trapped in debt and a lifestyle that is slowly strangling his liyarn.
-Jono’s wife Mary feels stuck in the high flying life of the lonely FIFO parent and has decided they’d be better off cutting their losses and moving home to Broome, close to family and her younger sister Janey.
+Jono’s wife Mary feels stuck in the high-flying life of the lonely FIFO parent and has decided they’d be better off cutting their losses and moving home to Broome, close to family and her younger sister Janey.
 But the old neighbourhood, and her sister, ‘ain’t what they used to be’.
-Janey is locked in her house, sliding into stand-up comedic delusion as she awaits her FIFO husband Brad’s return.
+Janey is locked in her house, basking in the glory of becoming a YouTube comedy sensation as she awaits her FIFO husband Brad’s return.
 But where is Brad?
 And where’s their young daughter Katie?
 Something’s gotta give, but what will it take to stop the slide into the deepening pit that threatens to engulf them all?